1st Edition

 Luis Othón Villegas-Solís

 1.4.3.
-Neuromorphic Architecture at a Turning Point: Neuromorphic Architecture is Cybernetic, Responsive, and Interactive
+Neuromorphic Architecture at a Turning Point

 Michael A. Arbib

 1.5.
-AI and the morphology of the city: AI's Dynamic Power in Shaping the Future of Urban Design
+AI and the Morphology of the City _AI’s Dynamic Power in Shaping the Future of Urban Design

 1.6.
-Lived Multispecies High-Density Utopias: Smart city design for healthy and diverse communities in the Post-Anthropocene
+Lived Multi-species High-Density Utopias: Smart City Design for Healthy and Diverse Communities in the Post‑Anthropocene

 Christiane Margerita Herr

 1.7.
-Smart City and the Concept of Safety: The meaning of safety in smart city’s organizational systems and Infrastructure
+Smart City and the Concept of Safety: The Meaning of Safety in Smart City’s Organizational Systems and Infrastructure

-Ying Huang, Xinyi Yang, and Hafiz Usman Ahmed
+Ying Huang, Xinyi Yang and Hafiz Usman Ahmed

 1.8.
-Examining the presence of Intelligent Design in Low-Tech and High-Tech designs leading to Eco-Tech Smart Architectural Design Strategies
+Examining the Presence of Intelligent Design in Low-Tech and High-Tech Designs Leading to Eco-Tech Smart Architectural Design Strategies

 Shari G. Grant